-We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, initiate clinical trials of, and seek marketing approval for, our drug candidates.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, continue and initiate clinical trials of, and seek marketing approval for, our drug candidates.
 In addition, if we obtain marketing approval for any of our drug candidates, we expect to incur significant commercialization expenses related to drug sales, marketing, manufacturing and distribution to the extent that such sales, marketing and distribution are not the responsibility of potential collaborators.
 Furthermore, we expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.

-We expect that our existing cash and cash equivalents, along with proceeds from our IPO which closed on April 29, 2015, will enable us to fund our operating expenses and capital expenditure requirements through at least early 2017.
+As of June 30, 2016, we had cash, cash equivalents and investments of \$172.6 million.
+We expect that our existing cash, cash equivalents and investments will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into early 2018.
 Our future capital requirements will depend on many factors, including:

-the scope, progress, results and costs of drug discovery, pre-clinical development, laboratory testing and clinical trials for our drug candidates;

-· the scope, prioritization and number of our research and development programs;

-· the costs, timing and outcome of regulatory review of our drug candidates;

-· our ability to establish and maintain collaborations on favorable terms, if at all;

-•the achievement of milestones or occurrence of other developments that trigger payments under any collaboration agreements we obtain;

-•the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any;

-•the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims;
+- the scope, progress, results and costs of drug discovery, pre-clinical development, laboratory testing and clinical trials for our drug candidates; - ·the scope, prioritization and number of our research and development programs; - · the costs, timing and outcome of regulatory review of our drug candidates; - · our ability to establish and maintain collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under any collaboration agreements we obtain; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims;

-· the extent to which we acquire or in-license other drug candidates and technologies;

-· the costs of securing manufacturing arrangements for commercial production; and

-•the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory approvals to market our drug candidates.
+- · the extent to which we acquire or in-license other drug candidates and technologies; - the costs of securing manufacturing arrangements for commercial production; and - the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory approvals to market our drug candidates.